Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Band structure of photonic crystals

+In this section, we introduce the Band structure for one-dimensional Hermitian photonic crystals and analyze the associated monodromy matrices.

-We start from layered Hermitian media in which the permittivity and permeability functions are positive-definite matrices satisfying $\beps(z) = \beps^*(z)$ and $\bmu(z) = \bmu^*(z)$.
-By eliminating the magnetic field $\bH$ in the Maxwell's equations \eqref{eq:Maxwell}, we obtain the second-order Maxwell system
+We start from layered Hermitian media in which the permittivity and permeability tensors are positive-definite matrices satisfying $\beps(z) = \beps^*(z)$ and $\bmu(z) = \bmu^*(z)$.
+By eliminating the magnetic field $\bH$ in the Maxwell's equations \eqref{eq:Maxwell}, we obtain the following second-order Maxwell system